List of awards and nominations received by Ajay Devgn

 Ajay Devgn is an Indian actor, film producer and director who appears in Bollywood films.
 He has received 32 awards, including four National Film Awards, four Filmfare Awards, one Zee Cine Award and four awards each from Screen and Stardust awards ceremonies.

 Devgn made his acting debut in 1991 with a leading role in Phool Aur Kaante, for which he garnered the Filmfare Award for Best Male Debut.
 In 1995, Devgn starred in action-drama Naajayaz for which he received a nomination for Filmfare Award for Best Actor.
 For his portrayal of his role in the 1998 political drama film Zakhm, he was awarded the first National Film Award for Best Actor, Screen Award for Best Actor, Bollywood Movie Award for Best Actor (Critics) and a BFJA Award for Best Actor, in addition to a Filmfare Award for Best Actor nomination.
 For his role as a traditional Indian man in 1999 romantic drama Hum Dil De Chuke Sanam he earned a third nomination for the Filmfare Award for Best Actor.

 In 2002, he starred in the biopic historical film The Legend of Bhagat Singh for which his portrayal of Bhagat Singh earned him his second National Film Award for Best Actor and a Filmfare Award for Best Actor (Critics).
 His portrayal of a Mumbai Underworld-based gangster in 2002 crime drama Company garnered him a Filmfare Award for Best Actor (Critics), in addition to a Screen Award for Best Actor and a Stardust Award for Star of the Year – Male.
 His portrayal of a psychopath killer in 2002 thriller film Deewangee earned him the Filmfare Award for Best Villain, along with a Screen Award, Bollywood Movie Award and a Zee Cine Award for the same category.
 His comic portrayal of a troubled Goan man in the 2009 comedy film All the Best earned him a Stardust Award for Best Actor in Comic Role and an IIFA Award for Best Comedian nomination.
 For his portrayal of an upright police officer in the 2011 action thriller film Singham garnered him a Stardust Award for Best Actor in Thriller/Action category and nominations for Best Actor at Filmfare and IIFA awards.

 In addition to acting awards, Devgn won other several awards including Rajiv Gandhi Awards for Achievement in Bollywood, Most Profitable Celebrity of 2010 at ETC Bollywood Business Awards, Jasarat Award, NDTV Actor of the Year and the Padma Shri awards for his contributions towards the industry.

-The President, Shri Pranab Mukherjee presenting the Padma Shri Award to Shri Ajay Devgn, at a Civil Investiture Ceremony, at Rashtrapati Bhavan, in New Delhi on March 28, 2016.
+The President, Shri Pranab Mukherjee presenting the Padma Shri Award to Devgn, at a Civil Investiture Ceremony, at Rashtrapati Bhavan, in New Delhi on 28 March 2016.